|Oracle® Database Utilities

 When you are moving data from one database to another, it is often useful to perform transformations on the metadata for remapping storage between tablespaces or redefining the owner of a particular set of objects.
 This is done using the following Data Pump Import parameters:

-Data Pump can employ multiple worker processes, running in parallel, to increase job performance.
+Data Pump can employ multiple worker processes, running in parallel, to job increase performance.
 Use the

 PARALLEL parameter to set a degree of parallelism that takes maximum advantage of current conditions.
-For example, to limit the effect of a job on a production system, the database administrator (DBA) might want to restrict the parallelism.
+For example, to limit the effect of a job on a production system, the database administrator (DBA) might wish to restrict the parallelism.
 The degree of parallelism can be reset at any time during a job.
 For example,

 Note:The ability to adjust the degree of parallelism is available only in the Enterprise Edition of Oracle Database.

 PARALLEL command-line parameter.
 The number of active worker processes can be reset throughout the life of a job.
-Worker processes can be started on different nodes in an Oracle Real Application Clusters (Oracle RAC) environment.

 Note:The value of